MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-identity-and-access-management.md

 # Identity and access management for Enterprise Scale Analytics and AI

-Enterprise Scale Analytics and AI supports an access control model using Azure Active Directory (AAD) identities which utilizes both Role-based access control (Azure RBAC) and access control lists (ACLs).
+Enterprise Scale Analytics and AI supports an access control model using Azure Active Directory (AAD) identities which utilizes both Role-based Access Control (Azure RBAC) and Access Control Lists (ACLs).

 ## Managing access to central datasets